gkwa/manyeast/prompt-learn-why-boilerplate-rquires-vars-at-every-level/prompt-learn-why-boilerplate-rquires-vars-at-every-level.md

 </template_dependencies>
 ```

-I am aware of a workround but I think it should be unnecessary to do this workaround and possibly I'm simply not using boilerplate as intended.
+I am aware of a workaround but I think it should be unnecessary to do this workaround and possibly I'm simply not using boilerplate as intended.

 Here is the workaround.
 I could have adjusted the boilerplate.yml like this: